Luke Espiritu

 Renecio "Luke" Santos Espiritu Jr. (born October 18, 1974) is a Filipino labor leader, lawyer, and political figure.
 He serves as the president of Bukluran ng Manggagawang Pilipino and is a board of trustees member of the Freedom from Debt Coalition.
 In 2024, he formalized his bid for the Philippine Senate in the 2025 elections.

 Early life and education

 Espiritu was born in Bacolod, Negros Occidental.
 He attended La Salle Bacolod from 1981 to 1986, followed by La Salle Greenhills where he completed his grade school education in 1988.
 He then attended Ateneo de Manila High School, graduating in 1992.
 He continued his education at Ateneo de Manila University, where he earned his Bachelor of Arts degree in Communication Arts degree and later his Doctor of Jurisprudence.

 Career and advocacy

 As a labor leader, Espiritu has been vocal about workers' rights and various social issues.
 He serves as the president of Bukluran ng Manggagawang Pilipino, a labor organization, and holds a position on the board of trustees of the Freedom from Debt Coalition.
+He is also co-convener of the anti-corruption group Artikulo Onse.